sagarreddypatil/portfolio-website/posts/projects/cms-avi-hw.md

 It's perfect, it ticks all the boxes

 - Physical spec
-- Cheap, proven, off the shelf hardware
+- Cheap, proven, off-the-shelf hardware
 - All the bandwidth we need

 Just one problem - RP2040 doesn't have an Ethernet MAC.
 But this wasn't a problem at all because, as it turns out, there exists a market for SPI to Ethernet chips, and WizNet happens to make one called the [W5500](https://www.wiznet.io/product-item/w5500/).
 This, with an [off the shelf switch](https://botblox.io/products/micro-gigabit-ethernet-switch) was enough for all our communication needs.